Higher Specialist Scientist Training Programme - 2017 recruitment

 - cardiac science

-If you are considering applying, it is important that you look at the information available on the NSHCS website before submitting an application.
-Go to the NSHCS website for information about specialisms and the training available for direct entrants.
+All applicants should view the information available on the NSHCS website before submitting an application.
+This will advise applicants on the HSST specialisms and training available for direct entrant applicants.

-Go to the NSHCS website and click on How to Apply to access the online application portal.
+Direct entry applicants and in-service applicants click on Applying to the programme from the NSHCS website to access the online application portal.

-Whether you’re a direct entry or in service applicant, you can apply between Monday 29 February and 5pm on Tuesday 29 March.
-No late applications will be accepted, so make sure you allow plenty of time to make an informed application.
+No late applications will be accepted so make sure you give yourself plenty of time to make an informed application.

 All the information you need

-- FAQs covering the vast majority of questions that candidates have about application and eligibility, the selection process and general aspects of the 2016 HSST recruitment cycle
+- frequently asked questions covering the vast majority of questions that candidates have about application and eligibility; the selection process and general aspects of the 2017 HSST recruitment cycle

 - the link for applicants to use when applying